contributte/forms/.docs/README.md

 ## Standalone Form Factory

-StandaloneFormFactory returns instance of Nette\Forms\Form.
+StandaloneFormFactory returns instance of `Nette\Forms\Form`.
 It should be used only if [nette/application](https://github.com/nette/application) is not installed.

 ```yaml
 extensions: